Balancingrock/SwifterLog/README.md

 - Included high performance non-evaluation destinations to allow debug logging calls to remain in shipping code
 - Compiles using SPM (Swift Package Manager)
 - Filtering is possible
+- Supports macOS and Linux
+- Keeps logfiles seperate if multiple instances of the same app are executing in parallel.

 # Version History

 No new features planned.
 Updates are made on an ad-hoc basis as needed to support Swiftfire development.

+#### 2.2.0

+- Added capability to run multiple instances of an app in parallel and still keep the logfiles sperate.

+#### 2.1.1

+- Linux compatibility

 #### 2.1.0